-Last but not least, we give back to our local communities with a generous company donation policy (2% of our profits go to charity each year).
+Last but not least, we give back to our local communities with a very generous company donation policy.
 In short, we’re good people, and we care.

 Balsamic vinegar, the high-end, aged for 25+ year kind, has a lot in common with what we want our software to be: rich, smooth, pleasurable, expensive.
 OK our software is actually pretty affordable but we still want it to feel like a treat! :)

-Like a fine balsamic vinegar, our software adds flavor to something else (in our case wikis and bug trackers), requires craftmanship and is made in Italy!
+Like a fine balsamic vinegar, our software can add flavor to something else (in our case wikis and bug trackers), requires craftmanship and is made in Italy!